l-aldarondo/Kickstarter-Analysis/README.md

 ![Subcategory Outcomes.png](charts/Subcategory%20Outcomes.png)

-Fig 1.2 Outcomes by subcategory
+<sub>Fig 1.2 Outcomes by subcategory

 As we can see in the chart, plays subcategory performed very well, making the "theater" category the most successful.